ltrr-arizona-edu/rwtocore/README.md

 In practice, since the SVG output appears on Standard Output rather than in a file, this will almost always follow the pattern

-    rwtocore width_file.rw > drawing.svg_
+    rwtocore width_file.rw > drawing.svg

 The `maxlength` option selects the displayable sub series, and if omitted it will draw the full length of each series.

 ## Code

 The code for Rwtocore follows the usual layout for a gem with Bundler managing any dependencies on other gems.
 The only important dependency is on Builder, which generates the SVG output directly (no graphics gems or libraries are involved).
 The tests use the spec-like interface to Minitest, and the non-trivial tests need Nokogiri to parse the SVG output.
 The generic instructions for including it in your own code apply as a gem apply.
+The automatically generated documentation is at http://rubydoc.info/github/ltrr-arizona-edu/rwtocore